Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Remediate-Policies.md

 The policies are configured as deploy-if-not-exists by default.
 This means that any new deployments will be affected by these policies.
 In a greenfield scenario, where you are deploying new resources, including subscriptions, the policies will automatically create the relevant alert rules, action groups, and alert processing rules.

 In a brownfield scenario, the policies will report non-compliance for existing resources within their scope.
 To remediate these non-compliant resources, you need to initiate remediation.
 This can be done through the Azure portal on a policy-by-policy basis, or by running the *Start-AMBARemediation.ps1* script located in the *.\patterns\alz\scripts* folder.
-This script will remediate all AMBA policies in scope as defined by the management group prefix.
+This script will remediate all AMBA-ALZ policies in scope as defined by the management group prefix.

 {{< hint type=Important >}}
 This script requires PowerShell 7.0 or higher, and the following PowerShell modules: